May 3 - May 24, 2022

-The iridescent quality of light, the way it fragments into rays of different colors, filters through water, and touches the bottom of the sea is a source of endless fascination for the artist.
+The importance of sunlight, as it reflects off the surface of an object and the way it changes throughout the day, seasons, or weather conditions is a source of endless fascination for the artist.
 With meticulous precision, Grosvenor eternalizes fleeting miracles of the everyday.
 “Passing moments of uncelebrated beauty,” she calls them, seemingly sterile objects rendered beautiful by light.
 By opening our eyes to the wonders that surround us, Grosvenor fosters a deep appreciation for the here and now.
 She cites Impressionism, Fauvism, Abstract Expressionism, and American Transcendentalism as her inspirations.